 Optional hike: 2,5 hours Ascent/descent: depending on participants’ fitness, up to 315 m/1033 ft on uneven terrain.
 The hike can be shortened to everyone needs.

-Day 4 (May 26, 2020): This will be a busy day as we continue our journey further North.
-We will visit the Glaumbær Turf Farm Museum, the Fish Leather Tannery and crafters from the area in the beautiful fjord of Skagafjörður, until reaching the village of Blönduós where we will stay for the next 2 nights.
+Day 4 (May 25, 2020): This will be a busy day as we continue our journey further North.
+We will visit the Glaumbær Turf Farm Museum and crafters from the area in the beautiful fjord of Skagafjörður, until reaching the village of Blönduós where we will stay for the next 2 nights.
 The afternoon is opened for walks by the beach or in the little village.
 Lunch enroute and truly delightful dinner at our guesthouse with a breathtaking view on the sea.

 THE TRADITIONAL ICELANDIC LOPI SWEATER